 Addressing the climate crisis will require the concerted and collective efforts of passionate citizens activating their communities to transform global politics and secure lasting change.
-Join us as we speak with champions of global climate movements to explore how we may chart new paths towards action, unpack the challenges that arise along the way, and share key insights on what it takes to mobilise effective movements.
+We spoke with champions of global climate movements to explore how we may chart new paths towards action, unpack the challenges that arise along the way, and share key insights on what it takes to mobilise effective movements.
 From the financial industry to democratised renewable energy, and youth activism – we will consider what it takes to create grassroot-up climate action strategies to build a more sustainable tomorrow.

 Mark Campanale is the Founder of the Carbon Tracker Initiative and conceived the ‘unburnable carbon’ capital markets thesis.
 He commissioned and was editor of Unburnable Carbon – Are the World’s Financial Markets Carrying a Carbon Bubble? in November 2011.
 More recently, Mark co-founded ‘Planet Tracker’ which focuses on agriculture, seafood, forestry, water and textiles.
 Mark is responsible for management strategy, board matters and developing their capital markets framework analysis.
 Their goal is to align capital markets with natural ecological limits to growth.
 Prior to forming these groups, Mark had twenty five years experience in sustainable financial markets working for major institutional asset management companies.
 Mark is a co-founder of some of the first responsible investment funds firstly at Jupiter Asset Management in 1989 with the Ecology Funds, NPI with Global Care, the AMP Capital Sustainable Future Funds, and Henderson Global Investor’s Industries of the Future Funds.